-For those who suffer from migraines, the next most common symptoms after a moderate to severe headache are the sensory symptoms.
-The one that is most acknowledged is a sensitivity to light that sends most patients to a dark room during an attack.
+For those who suffer from migraines, the next most common symptoms after a moderate to severe headache are migraine sensory sensitivities.
+The very common one is sensitivity to light that sends most patients to a dark room during an attack.
 However, sensitivity to sounds is almost as common.

 More than 70% of migraine patients experience sound sensitivity during an attack.
 For some, loud or unexpected sounds can actually trigger an attack.
-For others, loud sounds become excruciating while the migraine is going on.
-For many, a migraine actually makes everything sound louder.
+Other people experience excruciating loud sounds during a migraine episode.
+For many, a migraine actually makes every sound louder.
 In fact, even quiet sounds may become unbearable.